The guide you need to get stronger, be faster, and improve your Rugby game.

 If you’re looking to get stronger for rugby, the Rugby Strength Workout Plan is the perfect place to start.
 Our simple but highly effective training system will help you achieve your goals in no time.
 Here’s a guide to help you understand some of the commonly used terms and techniques.

 Some names may be confusing or new to you.
-That’s why we have videos for every exercise in the ‘exercise videos’ tab within your programme.
-We have also provided you with suggested substitutions should you need to swap an exercise.
+That’s why we have videos for every exercise in the ‘exercise videos’ tab within your program here.
+We have also provided you with suggested substitutions should you need to swap an exercise, including the Haka because we all know that’s the secret to Kiwi success…

 A repetition (rep) is one completion of an exercise.
 A repetition maximum (1RM) is your personal best or the most you can lift once in a single repetition of an exercise.